Christof93/SciKGTeX/README.md

 In PDF/A compatibility mode the metadata stream is linked to a new key in the PDF catalog called `SciKGMetadata`.
 Still, the metadata can be easily retrieved from the file by locating and extracting the uncompressed metadata stream.

-This way the metadata can exist besides teh standard metadata objects.
+This way the metadata can exist besides the standard metadata objects.
 Also, it will usually not be erased by any PDF to PDF/A conversion tools.

 An example of how to retrieve SciKGTeX metadata written in PDF/A compatibility mode can be found [here]().